 migrate.
 Please consult

-Django database backup¶
+Django database backup#

-Alternatively you can backup database using Django’s
+Alternatively, you can back up your database using Django’s

 command.
 That way the backup is database agnostic and can be used in case you

-want to change database backend.
+want to change the database backend.

-used when doing backups.
+version the backup was made on.
 This is necessary as the database structure does

 change between releases and you would end up corrupting the data in some way.